 The Imkaan Safe Minimum Practice Standards (SMPS) were developed in 2016 by Imkaan.
 Based on a broad human rights context, the Standards focus on service delivery and practice, and the ethos underlying BME violence against women services.

-Our work towards accreditation under these Standards is evidence of how our work promotes the safety of women and girls and manages immediate risk and safeguarding concerns.
+We gained accreditation for the Imkaan national quality standards in 2020 for our work promoting the safety of women and girls and managing immediate risk and safeguarding concerns.

 Women’s Aid National Quality Standards